GrowStocks/growtopia-rpc/README.md

 - Download the windows executable from the "Releases" tab
 - Open the downloaded file (the presence will only show if Growtopia and Discord are open at the same time)
 - If the Rich Presence doesn't show on Discord, try completely closing then re-opening Discord
-- (NEW!)
-You can turn off your location by typing `location:off` in the program's command line.
-Type `location:on` to turn your location on again
+- (NEW!) `/commands` are here!
+Type `/help` in the Command Line Interface to get a list of available commands!

 # Instructions (MacOS)
 - Download the MacOS executable from the "Releases" tab